Go Back Email Link

 Instructions

-• In a large mixing bowl, mix the Filling ingredients together.
-Mix very well until it forms a paste.
-The meat should be broken down and pasty.
+In a large mixing bowl, mix the Filling ingredients as listed in one direction with chopsticks or a fork.
+Mix very well until the meat is broken down and pasty.

-• In another large mixing bowl, whisk flour and salt together.
+In a separate large mixing bowl, whisk flour and salt together.
 Pour hot boiling water into the dry ingredients.
 Then mix together until it forms a clumpy ball.
 If the dough is too sticky to work with, sprinkle a few more tablespoons of flour over top and knead it into a ball until it's no longer sticky.
+There's no need to proof the dough.

-• Then slice those into 1 inch wide pieces or until you have 50 equal sized pieces.
+Next slice the logs into 1 inch wide pieces or until you have 50 equal sized pieces.

-• In a hot non-stick pan set over medium heat, add oil.
-Lay your dumplings bottom side down.
-Pour enough water to cover the base of the pan.
+Heat vegetable oil in a large pan on medium heat.
+Place dumplings flat bottom side down.
+Careful not to over crowd the pan, about 12-14 pieces per batch.
+Pour just enough cold water to cover the base of the pan.
 Cover with a lid.

-• Steam cook for 12-13 minutes.
-In the last minute, remove the lid and let any excess water (if any) evaporate so the bottoms of the dumplings can crisp up.
+Let this cook for 12-13 minutes.
+In the last minute, remove the lid and let any excess water evaporate so the bottoms of the dumplings can crisp up until golden brown.

 Notes